 Council still needs to fund almost half of all work costs and so this restricts the quantum of work actioned each year.
 A higher FAR would significantly reduce the impact funding has on improvement projects.
 As majority of improvements are required due to tourism coming into the area which takes priority given it causes the accelerated damage.
 At the same time other than bring money into the district infrastructure benefits very little from this leaving rate payers to pick up the bill via rates.
 Rates are difficult to increase as wages are relatively low in the area to keep locals and families in the area which keep the town running over the quieter periods that manage or work in majority of the businesses in the towns.
-Tourism keeps this wage low with travellers working for their accommodation/ food (WWOOFers) while on holiday or here on holiday with a working visa saving for their next adventure with a lot choosing to camp their way around the country also causing other issues and infrastructure requirements of which a number of these items aren't currently subsidised.
+Tourism keeps this wage low with travellers working for their accommodation/ food (WWOOFers) while on holiday or here on holiday with a working visa saving for their next adventure with a lot choosing to camp their way around the country also causing other issues and infrastructure requirements

+With tourism and development occurring in rural New Zealand it puts large strain on small towns infrastructure to cater for the increased traffic volumes e.g. higher levels of service required, greater maintenance costs, more car parking, footpaths to be surfaced/ formed, increased traffic services, etc. of which a number of these items aren't currently subsidised.
 For the remainder of items there is subsidy but approximately half of cost is still required to come from the rate payers to upgrade main town roadways to asphaltic concrete from chip seal, where as if tourism wasn't present chip seal would be satisfactory as would footpaths, signage, alignments etc. Additional maintenance and required improvements could be carried out with local share funds if these other factors weren't present but because of these, there has to be a trade-off currently between improvements and maintenance given our reducing FAR rate to 51% for year 1 of the 2018- 21 LTP.
 Majority of the community would rather for go improvement for tourism (unless mutual benefit) rather than sweating the asset and reducing level of service to what they have currently.
 This is due to the key infrastructure for the community and requires resilience as majority of the districts rural properties are serviced by a no exit road.
 The improvement requirement is acknowledged by the ratepayer but given it is for the greater New Zealand economy it is thought additional funding shall be subsidised to support this whether there is a targeted accelerated F.A.R or the F.A.R is increased overall given it typically isn't just improvements that tourism or the increases in HCV loadings effect's.
 This would also take some of the heat off due to farm intensification and growth in tourism.
 Selection criteria in this category are based on improved safety and optimising lifecycle costs including road user costs.